Ggwepq/CavemanPoetry/README.md

 <p align="center"><a href="https://ggwepq.github.io/CavemanPoetry"><img src="https://github.com/Ggwepq/CavemanPoetry/blob/master/asset/images/caveman-poetry-logo.png?raw=true" width="300" alt="Poetry for Neanderthals"></a></p>
-<h2 align="center">Poetry for Neanderthals</h2>
+<h2 align="center">Card Game Speak Like Man Cave</h2>

 ***

-## Description💬
-Poetry for Neanderthals is a family-friendly party game similar to Taboo® where players earn points by getting their teammates to guess words and phrases.
-The catch is that they can only use single syllable words to give clues.
-If they use any words with more than one syllable, the other team gets to bop them with a 2-foot inflatable club.

-Note: This version of poetry for neanderthals is used only to practice the game.
-Memorizing the cards can lead you to winning the game but sacrifices enjoyment.

-## Features🗿
+## Words to Know Game 💬
+Cave Man Card Game is game where you must use small words to give clues.
+If you use big words, you get hit with a stick.
+Teams guess the word.
+If word is right, you have score.
+Words are one point three point.
+Guess one point word first to guess three point phrase.
+Time is set by your master game.

+Note: This was made to try the game.
+We dont have cards so we find cards and make tool to try.
+Dont play to win, play to have fun 🥲.

+## Things You Can Do 😉
-✅ Customizable Timer </br>
+✅ Set Own Time </br>
-✅ Color filter for the Cards</br>
+✅ Set Red Gray Card Dye</br>
-✅ Random Sets of Card each Play</br>
+✅ New Card Set Each Play</br>
-✅ Page to Show List of Cards</br>
+✅ Pahe Show Card List</br>
-✅ Rules Page</br>
+✅ Page Rule</br>
-✅ Game Summary</br>
+✅ See Game Score</br>
-❎ Team Kineme</br>
+❎ No Team Thing</br>

-## Screenshots 👀
+## Shot Screen 👀
+Blank

 ***

-<h2 align="center">Enjoy the Game 🤗</h2>
+<h2 align="center">Pick Card Speak One Time 🗿</h2>